-(California Common Law Tort)

-- 38. Plaintiff hereby incorporates by this reference each and every allegation contained in the preceding paragraphs as though fully set forth herein. - 39.
-In using the peer-to-peer BitTorrent file distribution method, each Defendant participated in, aided in, attempted to aid in, or at least knew of the formation and operation of a common-plan conspiracy to unlawfully reproduce and distribute the Video by exchanging pieces of the File containing the Video in a specific and unique torrent swarm on BitTorrent. - 40.
-Defendants, in participating in said conspiratorial file exchanging network, agreed to engage in a concerted tortious action with other (currently discovered and undiscovered) Defendants on the network to reproduce and distribute the File containing Plaintiff's copyrighted Video. - 41.
-Each of the Defendants was an active participant in download ding a torrent file, opening it using a BitTorrent client, and then entering a torrent swarm comprised of other individuals improperly distributing and reproducing the Video without Plaintiff's permission, causing infringement damage to Plaintiff. - 42.
-Participants in the specific torrent swarm distributing the File containing the Video in this matter, including Defendants, have conspired to provide other individuals with pieces of the File containing the Video in exchange for receiving other pieces of the same File contain the same Video, eventually obtaining a complete copy of the File.
+37. Plaintiff hereby incorporates by reference each and every allegation contained in the preceding paragraphs as if set forth fully herein.

+38. In using the peer-to-peer BitTorrent file distribution method, each Defendant engaged in a concerted action with other Defendants and yet unnamed individuals to reproduce and distribute Plaintiff's Video by exchanging pieces of the Video file in the torrent swarm.

+39. Each of the Defendants downloaded a torrent file, opened it using a BitTorrent client, and then entered a torrent swarm comprised of other individuals distributing and reproducing Plaintiff's Video.
+By so doing, the Defendants constructively agreed to engage in the unlawful reproduction and distribution of Plaintiff's copyrighted work.

+40. Participants in the torrent swarm have conspired to provide other individuals with pieces of the Video in exchange for receiving other pieces of the same Video to eventually obtain a complete copy of the file.

-- 43. In furtherance of this civil conspiracy, Defendants committed overt tortious and unlawful acts by using BitTorrent software to download the Video from, and distribute it to, others, and were willful participants in this joint activity. - 44.
-Defendants were fully aware of their participation in this conspiracy by taking part of these swarms on BitTorrent, and, in downloading the Video, demonstrate their understanding of their role in this conspiracy. - 45.
-As a proximate result of this conspiracy, Plaintiff has been damaged as alleged above, and seeks just compensation for Defendants' unjust acts.
+41. In furtherance of this civil conspiracy, Defendants committed overt tortious and unlawful acts by using BitTorrent software to download the Video from and distribute it to others, and were willful participants in this joint activity.

+42. As a proximate result of this conspiracy, Plaintiff has been damaged, as is more fully alleged above.